yetanothermasterylearning/git/04. Git Project Flow/readme.md

 - Git ignore file

 ### Creating Git and GitHub repository - end to end example ###
 - Assume you want to start a startup.
-You want to track your coding project file changes using ***Git*** on local computer, and your future goal is to hire more developers and collaborate on the project with them using ***GitHub***.
+You want to track your programming project file changes using ***Git*** on local computer, and your future goal is to hire more developers and collaborate on the project with them using ***GitHub***.
 - You will learn the first phase steps and concepts in this chapter; and How multiple developers can work simultaneously on a project in the next chapter.

-> Tracking your coding project file changes using ***Git*** on local computer
 #### local repository ####
+> Tracking your programming project file changes using ***Git*** on local computer
 - Create a director with name **firstproject**
 - Navigate to **firstproject** director and create a sample **README.txt** file.
-> If you are familiar with any programming language, please create a coding file like HelloWorld.java or HelloWorld.py, or HelloWorld.c file.
+> If you are familiar with any programming language, please create a programming file like HelloWorld.java or HelloWorld.py, or HelloWorld.c file.
 - type any sample test in the file.
 - Open terminal(command tool in Windows) and Navigate to the **firstproject** director using `cd` command
 - type `git init`